US bans Russian energy imports, Ukrainians flee cities under fire

 The corridors to let civilians escape and allow aid reach besieged areas have been the main subject of talks between Russian and Ukrainian delegations.

+Elsewhere, Ukrainian troops repulsed efforts by Russian forces to enter the eastern city of Kharkiv on Tuesday and foiled a planned operation by 120 Russian paratroopers near the border, regional governor Oleh Synehubov said.

 The United Nations human rights office said it had verified 1,335 civilian casualties in Ukraine, including 474 killed and 861 injured, since the invasion began on Feb.
-24. The true toll was likely to be higher, it said.
+24. it said.

 Moscow denies targeting civilians.
 It describes its actions as a "special operation" to disarm Ukraine and unseat leaders it calls neo-Nazis.
 Ukraine and its Western allies call this a baseless pretext to invade a country of 44 million people.